5 Phases of Project Management Process

 Risk mitigation is another important aspect of project management that is a part of the planning stage.
 The project manager is responsible for extrapolating past data to identify potential risks and develop a strategy to minimize them.

 An important element that professionals often overlook is an effective change management plan.
-As a project manager, you must be ready to incorporate a few changes in the project to avoid bottlenecks and delays.
+As a project manager, you must be ready to incorporate a few changes in the project to avoid bottlenecks and project delays.

 In the absence of a working change management plan, scope creep happens and causes huge problems for the project team in the later stages of the project.
 So, it’s best to reduce the possibility of unforeseen changes as much as possible.